wyz426/SA-Xchain/README.md

 # Our Solution

 We aim to solve this challenge in this project.
 This is a prototype of our solution, named SA-Xchain, which is a script-based directed acyclic graph generation for atomic cross-chain data operation.
-Our solution can guarantee the atomicity of cross-chain data transfer for multi-chain , as well as simplify cross-chain business development.
+Our solution can guarantee the atomicity of cross-chain data transfer, as well as simplify cross-chain business development.
 This solution can be used for atomic and consistent data transfer, serving as middleware across multiple heterogeneous blockchain networks.